 the majority of the governing body

-Stage 1 will be considered by an independent investigator appointed by the governing body or (<insert Diocese details if appropriate>).
+Stage 1 will be considered by an independent investigator appointed by the governing body.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.

 3 Stage 2

 3.1 If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 – a meeting with members of the governing body’s complaints committee, which will be formed of the first three, impartial, governors available.
 This is the final stage of the complaints procedure.